prestonharberts/fedora-40-configuration/docs/pop-shell.md

 - Allow stacking with mouse: Off
 - Gaps
   - Outer: 0
+  - Inner: Match bezel thickness of monitor the best you can

 Click the tray icon for Pop Shell, and change the following settings: